 AFTA Associates, Incorporated

 AFTA Associates, Incorporated (AFTA) was formed as a 501(c) (3) nonprofit corporation in March, 2001.
-AFTA works in collaboration with existing conservation organizations to preserve wildlife and nature, and promote economic alternatives to development through programs that link wildlife conservation to the economic interests of the local communities.
+AFTA works in collaboration with existing wildlife and nature conservancy organizations to preserve wildlife and nature, and promote economic alternatives to development through programs that make the business of saving wildlife, a business from which the people who share the region and resources with the animals can make a living.

 The Conservation Problem